-Principle 2: Framework Monitoring Process and Initial Decision to Proceed with Framework Updates
+Principle 23: Periodic Framework Monitoring Process and Initial Decision to Proceed with Framework UpdatesReview

-Regular monitoring of the NAEP subject areas and implications for NAEP assessment frameworks shall inform whether framework updates are needed to continue valid and reliable measurement of the content and cognitive processes reflected in evolving expectations of students.
+Regular monitoring of the NAEP subject areas and implications for NAEP assessment frameworks shall be considered to Reviews of existing frameworks shall determine inform whether framework an updates are is needed to continue valid and reliable measurement of the content and cognitive processes reflected in evolving expectations of students.

 - a) A Content Advisory Group in each NAEP subject area shall be convened at least once per year to reflect on current issues in the field (e.g., changes in the states' or nation's educational systems or new research) and potential implications (if any) for relevant NAEP assessment frameworks.
 Each Content Advisory Group shall be comprised of approximately 10 content and policy experts with a diversity of backgrounds, expertise and perspectives relevant to the subject area.
-Members shall serve on a rotating basis and a Chair and Vice Chair shall be selected by ADC to facilitate group discussions and communicate with the Governing Board and Framework Development Panels (when necessary). - b) When significant issues in a field are identified as having potential implications for a NAEP assessment framework, a Content Advisory Group may recommend research studies and other relevant information to be collected and/or synthesized for further consideration by the ADC. - c) When a Content Advisory Group recommends that changes to a NAEP framework are needed, the ADC will deliberate on whether and when to recommend that the Governing Board proceed with updates to that framework. - d) If a Content Advisory Group does not identify any issues in the field with potential implications for a NAEP framework within 10 years of previous updates to a framework, the Governing Board will consider seeking public comment on whether any changes are needed. - e) With consideration of the policy and assessment issues in a content area, the Board shall develop a charge to articulate the need for an update to a framework and to specify policy guidance, constraints (including but not limited to those imposed by the NAEP legislation), and any specific tensions to resolve in the development of framework recommendations. - f) The Board charge shall be informed by recommendations from the Content Advisory Group and (for moderate and major updates) from seeking public comment upfront. - g) The Board charge also should explicitly indicate whether framework updates are intended to be minor, moderate, or major.
-The determination of the scope of the recommended updates shall be made in consultation with NCES with consideration to the operational impact of the intended changes.
+Members shall serve on a rotating basis and a Chair and Vice Chair shall be selected by ADC to facilitate group discussions and communicate with the Governing Board and Framework Development Panels (aswhen necessary). - b) When significant issues in a field are identified as having potential implications for a NAEP assessment framework, thea Content Advisory Group may recommend research studies and other relevant information to be collected and/or synthesized for further consideration by the ADC. - When a Content Advisory Group recommends that changes to a NAEP framework are needed, the ADC will deliberate on whether and when to recommend that the Governing Board proceed with updates to that framework. c) - d) If a Content Advisory Group does not identify any issues in the field with potential implications for a NAEP framework within 10 years of previous updates to a framework, the Governing Board will consider seeking public comment on whether any changes are needed. - with assessment results from the previous framework should be prioritized above other factors.
+For NAEP Reading and Mathematics in particular, maintaining trends is expected to be highly prioritized in framework updates in the absence of exceptional circumstances.